fossabot/DobDroidMVVM/tutorial/simple.md

 class OnLoggedInEvent
 ```

-For more about the EventBus, please see Chapter 4 - EventBus overview todo add link
+For more about the EventBus, please see [Chapter 4 - EventBus overview](https://github.com/andob/DobDroidMVVM/blob/master/tutorial/eventbus.md)

 Back to the ``LoginViewModel``, handle on success / error cases: